JDAI-CV/FaceX-Zoo/training_mode/conventional_training/README.md

 ## train.py
 The common training pipeline.
 ## train_amp.py
 The mixed precision training pipeline.
-We use the tool provided by [apex](https://github.com/nvidia/apex).
+You should install the [apex](https://github.com/nvidia/apex) firstly.